-In 2021, tuition for full-time students at State University of New York at New Paltz was $7,070 a year for in-state students and $16,980 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2022, tuition for full-time students at State University of New York at New Paltz was $7,070 a year for in-state students and $16,980 a year for out-of-state students.

 SUNY New Paltz has the same tuition for international students as for those from out of state.

-International students at State University of New York at New Paltz can expect to pay around $16,980 per year, before any scholarships or financial aid.
+International students at State University of New York at New Paltz usually pay around $16,980 per year, before any scholarships or financial aid.

-Room and board at SUNY New Paltz is $14,294 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at SUNY New Paltz is $15,024 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the SUNY New Paltz's on-campus cafeterias and dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of SUNY New Paltz undergrads use financial aid to finance their education.
-In 2021, 3,522 of the 6,597 undergrads enrolled received financial aid.
-SUNY New Paltz meets 55 percent of the demonstrated financial need for undergraduates.
+The majority of State University of New York at New Paltz undergrads use financial aid to help pay for school.
+In 2022, 3,299 of the 6,256 undergrads enrolled received financial aid.
+SUNY New Paltz meets 56% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $12,278 a year.
-Around 61 percent of SUNY New Paltz undergrads take out student loans to cover any remaining costs.
-SUNY New Paltz graduates who have student loans graduate with an average of $26,403 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $12,275 a year.
+Around 62% of SUNY New Paltz undergrads take out student loans to cover any remaining costs.
+SUNY New Paltz graduates who have student loans graduate with an average of $25,716 of student loan debt.